 Non-Rolled Chashu (Block)

-The benefit of Non-Rolled Chashu is that braising time takes just 1 hour as the slab of pork belly is fairly flat and easily absorbs flavors.
-Make sure to use Otoshibuta (drop lid) so that the sauce circulates nicely and won‘t evaporate too much evaporation braising.
+- shorter braising time – just 1 hour!
+The slab is fairly flat and easily absorbs flavor.
+Make sure to use an otoshibuta (drop lid) so that the sauce circulates nicely and won‘t evaporate too much.

-You can find the step-by-step pictures in the recipe below and the video above to go over the step, but here’s the quick summary.
+You can find the step-by-step pictures in the recipe and video, but here’s a quick summary:

-- Find out the right orientation for rolling.
-One or both ends should have the “bacon” like appearance, showing the varying layers of meat and fat.
+Jump to Video- Find the right orientation for rolling.
+One or both ends should have a “bacon”-like appearance, showing the varying layers of meat and fatty parts.

-- Roll up and find how much pork belly you need for a nice cooking Chashu.
-Cut off any extra meat and save it for other recipes.
+- Roll up and find how much pork belly you need for a nice cooking chashu.
+Set on a cutting board and cut off any extra meat (save it for other recipes).

-- Once you roll up the pork belly into a log, wrap the meat with a butcher twine on one end and make a double knot.
+- Once you roll up the pork belly into a log, tie the meat with butcher twine on one end and make a double knot.

 - Wrap 2-3 more times on the same end (the starting point) to make sure it is secured.